sanekmihailow/turtl/README.md

 ## Configuration

-The image supports the following environment variables that will be injected in the configuration at each restart of the container :
+The image supports the following environment variables that will be set in the configuration at each restart of the container.
+You can specify these variables in the correct area of docker-compose.yml file.

 - PIDFILE: defaults to 'nil'
 - BINDADDR: defaults to '0.0.0.0'